Post-Newtonian Theory for Gravitational Waves: Compact binary systems

-\end{theorem} This law was proved in a very general way in Ref.~\cite{FUS02} for systems of black holes and extended bodies under some arbitrary Killing symmetry.
-The particular form given in Eq.~\eqref{firstlaw} is a specialization to the case of point particle binaries with helical Killing symmetry.
-It has been proved directly in this form in Ref.~\cite{LBW12} up to high post-Newtonian order, namely 3PN order plus the logarithmic contributions occuring at 4PN and 5PN orders.
+\end{theorem} This law was initially proved in a very general way by \cite{FUS02} for systems of black holes and extended bodies under some arbitrary Killing symmetry.
+The particular form given in Eq.~\eqref{firstlaw} is a specialization to the case of point particle binaries with helical Killing vector.
+It has been derived directly in this form by \cite{LBW12} up to high post-Newtonian order, viz.
+3PN and the logarithmic terms at 4PN and 5PN orders.
+Furthermore, it was proved by \cite{BL17} that the first law still holds when taking into account the non-local tail term at 4PN order.